I Am A Minimalist, I Downsized, Edited, Decluttered, and Now What?

 I shop mindfully.
 Now ask me if I really need the product or service before I purchase it.
 I don’t shop or eat for gratification, drive much less, and enjoy the pleasures and the money I save using public transportation.

 Cut the cable and entertainment cord.
-I did not sell or give away much stuff, I just used and did not replace what I had.
+I did not sell or give away much stuff; I just used what I had and didn’t replace it.
 Now I have more money, time, and less junk to maintain.
 Am I a minimalist?

 I have learned to live like a tourist in my own town.
-I have lived and worked in the Tri-State area (New York metropolitan area) for all of my life and NEVER took advantage of what it had to offer.
-Just drove from point to point not experiencing much.
+I have lived and worked in the Tri-State area (the New York metropolitan area) my entire life and have NEVER taken advantage of what it has to offer.
+Just drove from point to point, not experiencing much.

-Now I live like a tourist as I make my way around one of the greatest cities in the world.
+Now I live like a tourist, making my way around one of the greatest cities in the world.
 Enjoy all of the sights, sounds, culture, and entertainment the area has to offer.

-I do enjoy life more than living this new philosophy.
-There is much less clutter physically and mentally.
-There is mostly only what I need around me, the essentials, and my pathways are more clear.
-I am out and about more enjoying what is around me to the fullest.
+I do enjoy life more than I do living by this new philosophy.
+There is far less clutter, both physical and mental.
+There is mostly only what I need around me, the essentials, and my pathways are clearer.
+I am out and about more, enjoying what is around me to the fullest.

-When out and about I notice more of what is around me without the sense of urgency that I once had.
+When out and about, I notice more of what is around me without the sense of urgency that I once had.
 I have less stress and anxiety.
-There is nothing to feel uncomfortable or anxious about because what was unnecessary was edited away.
+There is nothing to feel uncomfortable or anxious about, because the unnecessary parts were edited away.
 Am I a minimalist yet?

 More, Less Minimalism, or Decluttered

 I believe being a minimalist or minimalist has no concrete definition.
 I believe it is different for everyone.
 For me, it is what I stated above.
-This is what is making me happy at this time.
-I am enjoying the experience and that may change in time.
+This is what makes me happy right now.
+I am enjoying the experience, and that may change in time.

-I have read about Minimalists who are happy living with 50 or 100 items and that is fine.
-If a person decided to live with only 50 items or had 51 items it does not make them a bad Minimalist.
+I have read about Minimalists who are happy living with 50 or 100 items, and that is fine.
+If someone chose to live with only 50 items, or had 51, it does not make them a bad Minimalist.
 Live and let live.

 At this point in my Minimalist journey, there is nothing next.
 It’s not like training for a marathon for me.
 It’s not like I have to train to run a better time or to edit to get rid of more stuff to be a better Minimalist.
 I have no need to do more at this time.